durandaltheta/sthread/README.md

 1
 2
 3
-that's all folks!
+sleep ended on temporary thread timeout detected that's all folks! timeout detected
 $
 ```

 ### Scheduling Functions on User Threads
-`st::channel`s provide the ability to enqueue functions (actually any `Callable`) for asynchronous execution with `st::channel::schedule(...)` API.
+`st::channel`s provide the ability to enqueue functions (actually any `Callable`) for asynchronous execution with `st::channel::schedule(Callable, optional_arguments...)` API.
 When a message containing a scheduled function is received by a thread it will automatically be executed on that thread before resuming waiting for incoming messages.

 In simple terms, `st::channel::async()` executes code on another background thread generated for that purpose, while `st::channel::schedule()` executes code on a thread the user manages (the message receiver).